ShyamRV/Integration-of-XAgent-into-L3AGI-Framework/README.md

 ## 7. Conclusion

 The integration of XAgent into the L3AGI framework was successful, providing enhanced capabilities and performance.
 The process involved removing the Langchain REACT Agent, integrating XAgent, and thoroughly testing the new setup.
 The results demonstrate that XAgent is a robust replacement, offering improved functionality and seamless integration.

----

-Feel free to customize the report as needed based on additional details or specific requirements.
-If you need any changes or have further questions, just let me know!